eeoooue/networked-cube/README.md

 # netcube

-A light-hearted networking exercise with a Rubik's cube theme.
+A light-hearted networking exercise with a puzzle cube theme.

-The end goal is a suite of networked applications that can be self-hosted on a single machine to present a puzzle cube that can be scrambled and solved.
+The end goal is a suite of networked applications that can be self-hosted on a single machine to present a cube that can be scrambled and solved.

 The cube is presented as a dice-map in the same manner as used for [Old Pochman](https://www.speedcubereview.com/blind-solving-algorithms.html).